leonardo-orenstein/cdpfw/README.md

 # cdpfw
-A ML based on Sklearn for quick testing of models, features, filtering, etc.
+A ML framework based on Sklearn for quick testing of models, features, filtering, etc.